ruby-wot/wot/README.md

 Contains:

-* [heresy](https://heretical.technology): Alternatives to parts of the standard library.
+* [heresy](https://heretical.technology): Alternatives to an extensions
+  of parts of the standard library.
 * [globe](https://github.com/wot-ruby/globe): An alternative implementation of global variables.
 * [lovama](https://github.com/wot-ruby/lovama): Methods for local
   variable manipulation.